nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 6a.
 LMS detects an error while retrieving the data.
   * 6a1.
 LMS shows an error message.
   * Use case ends.

----

-#### Use case: View a list of all students

-**MSS**

-1. User chooses to view a list of all students.
-2. LMS retrieves the list of students from the database.
-3. LMS displays the list of students to the user.

-   Use case ends.

-**Extensions**

-* 2a.
-LMS detects an error while retrieving the list.
-  * 2a1.
-LMS shows an error message.
-  * Use case ends.

----

-#### Use case: Delete a student

-**MSS**

-1. User chooses to delete a student.
-2. LMS requests for details of the student to be deleted (e.g., student name or ID).
-3. User enters the requested details.
-4. LMS requests for confirmation.
-5. User confirms the deletion.
-6. LMS deletes the student from the database and notifies the user.

-   Use case ends.

-**Extensions**

-* 3a.
-LMS detects an error in the entered data.
-  * 3a1.
-LMS requests for the correct data.
-  * 3a2.
-User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.

-* \*a.
-At any time, User chooses to cancel the deletion process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

----

-#### Use case: View the list of commands

-**MSS**

-1. New user chooses to view the list of commands.
-2. LMS retrieves the list of available commands.
-3. LMS displays the list of commands to the user.

-   Use case ends.

-**Extensions**

-* 2a.
-LMS detects an error while retrieving the list.
-  * 2a1.
-LMS shows an error message.
-  * Use case ends.

----

-#### Use case: Add a piano piece to a student

-**MSS**

-1. User chooses to add a piano piece to a student.
-2. LMS requests for details of the piano piece and the student (e.g., student name, piece title, composer).
-3. User enters the requested details.
-4. LMS requests for confirmation.
-5. User confirms the addition.
-6. LMS adds the piano piece to the student's record and notifies the user.

-   Use case ends.

-**Extensions**

-* 3a.
-LMS detects an error in the entered data.
-  * 3a1.
-LMS requests for the correct data.
-  * 3a2.
-User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.

-* \*a.
-At any time, User chooses to cancel the addition process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

----

-#### Use case: Save a student's address

-**MSS**

-1. User chooses to save a student's address.
-2. LMS requests for details of the student's address (e.g., student name, address).
-3. User enters the requested details.
-4. LMS requests for confirmation.
-5. User confirms the details.
-6. LMS saves the student's address and notifies the user.

-   Use case ends.

-**Extensions**

-* 3a.
-LMS detects an error in the entered data.
-  * 3a1.
-LMS requests for the correct data.
-  * 3a2.
-User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.

-* \*a.
-At any time, User chooses to cancel the saving process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

----

-#### Use case: View a student's grade level

-**MSS**

-1. User chooses to view a student's grade level.
-2. LMS requests for the student's details (e.g., student name).
-3. User enters the requested details.
-4. LMS retrieves the student's grade level from the database.
-5. LMS displays the student's grade level to the user.

-   Use case ends.

-**Extensions**

-* 4a.
-LMS detects an error while retrieving the grade level.
-  * 4a1.
-LMS shows an error message.
-  * Use case ends.

-* \*a.
-At any time, User chooses to cancel the process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

----

-#### Use case: Save a person's contact

-**MSS**

-1. User chooses to save a person's contact.
-2. LMS requests for details of the contact (e.g., name, phone number, email).
-3. User enters the requested details.
-4. LMS requests for confirmation.
-5. User confirms the details.
-6. LMS saves the contact and notifies the user.

-   Use case ends.

-**Extensions**

-* 3a.
-LMS detects an error in the entered data.
-  * 3a1.
-LMS requests for the correct data.
-  * 3a2.
-User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.

-* \*a.
-At any time, User chooses to cancel the saving process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

 --------------------------------------------------------------------------------------------------------------------